Our staff will respond to your query promptly and provide detailed information to your questions.

 Equipment for cross-country skiing and snow-shoeing is available for use by guests throughout their stay as is entrance to the Wildlife Park.
 There is complimentary twice daily transportation to the nearby town of Ranua and a chance to buy additional provisions for your villa such as hot chocolates and snacks, please contact the hotel reception for details on your arrival.

-Ice Fishing, Children's Snowmobiling (very limited dates), Santa's secret cabin search, horse safaris, Lappish handicraft, Nordic Skiing and longer safaris can be added to this tour.
+Ice Fishing, Children's Snowmobiling (very limited dates), horse safaris, Lappish handicraft, Nordic Skiing and longer safaris can be added to this tour.
 During Christmas, a program can be tailor-made for your family.

 Day 1 - Transfer from Rovaniemi to your apartment